 Well, understanding how sugar disguises itself in your everyday food and how it affects your body is the first step in getting rid of it for good!

-In my 7-Day Sugar Detox for the 17 Day Diet, I go through the exact steps on how to get rid of your sugar cravings.
+In my 7-Day Sugar Detox for the 17 Day Diet, I go through the exact steps on how to get rid of your sugar cravings by understanding how sugar is hiding in your every day food.

 Sugar makes its way into our food using several different names.